danzen/zim-physics/README.md

 ```

 <h2>NPM</h2>
-This repository holds the NPM package so you can install from @zimjs/physics on NPM.
+This repository holds the NPM package so you can install from [@zimjs/physics](https://www.npmjs.com/package/@zimjs/physics) on NPM.
 It includes typings and loads the Box2DWeb package as a dependency.
-The ZIM package must be installed to work.
+The [ZIM package](https://www.npmjs.com/package/zimjs) must be installed to work.

-<h2>SOME PHYSICS EXAMPLES</h2>
+<h2>PHYSICS EXAMPLES</h2>

 <li><a href="https://zimjs.com/physics/" target="b">ZIM with Box2D - PHYSICS</a> - ZIM TEN Example</li>
 <li><a href="https://zimjs.com/physics/goal.html" target="b2">ZIM with Box2D - GOAL</a> - ZIM TEN Example</li>